 - Why do you think people cannot leave the area?

 - What solutions might there be for the Rohingya people?

 Step 3.
 Writing activity

-- Ask students to imagine they are a journalist.
-Students write about the human rights situation in their chosen country, explaining why/ when/ where/ how people’s rights are being denied and the options available to people being persecuted.
+- Ask students to imagine they are working as a foreign correspondent in a country at war.
+Ask students to write about the human rights situation in their chosen country, explaining why/ when/ where/ how people’s rights are being denied and the options available to people being persecuted.